 1) An emergency intervention to prevent our economy from spiraling into another Great Depression.
 This intervention included cutting taxes to their lowest point in 60 years and making targeted investments in our economy.
-As a result, a depression has been avoided, retirement funds are recovering, business profits recently surpassed pre-crisis levels, and jobs are starting to be created for the first time in years.
+As a result, a depression has been avoided, retirement funds are recovering, business profits and household net worth have surpassed pre-crisis levels, and jobs are being created at the highest rate since the Clinton years.
 Unfortunately nearly ten years of bad economic leadership and misplaced priorities created this recession, and it will take us years to get out of it.

 2) Restoring balance to our economy by reversing the economic mismanagement of the last decade.
 This includes returning to fiscally responsible practices with government finances, reforming broken trade policies, improving the business climate, and reviving the health of U.S. manufacturing.
 As a businessman who started a company that now provides hundreds of good manufacturing jobs here in the Midwest, Bill Foster knows what it takes for businesses to grow.

 3) Reforming Wall Street to make sure we never again face a preventable crisis like economic disaster of 2008.
 As a member of the Financial Services Committee, Bill played a strong role in crafting legislation that will prevent the irresponsible practices that led to this crisis while ensuring a stable and efficient Financial Services industry for decades to come.